up42/docs/source/going-further/api-walkthrough.rst

 Creating the the second task: processing block addition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding the processing block: Land cover classification.
+Adding the processing block: Pansharpening.
 We are going to rely again on ``jq`` to make sure the values set for the request body are correct.